 - If the Home Menu appears or collapses, you're logged in.

 It's possible to accidentally create a new trial or site without realizing it.
-Checking for multiple sites in your Squarespace acccount, you might be logged into the wrong site.
+Checking for multiple sites in your Squarespace acccount ensures you're logged into the correct one.
 Click your avatar at the bottom of your Home Menu and click the thumbnail of the site you need.

 For more help, visit Managing multiple sites.